 Here are a few questions we are often asked by groups who have received a grant from us.
-If your question isn’t answered here please get in touch with your grants manager who will do their best to help – their phone number will be on any letters or emails they have sent you, or call the Information Team on 020 7727 8522 and we will put you through.
+If your question isn’t answered here please get in touch with your grants manager who will do their best to help – their email address will be on any letters or emails they have sent you.

 If you haven’t requested payment of the grant within a year of the date it was agreed, please send us an update on progress together with your latest annual accounts.

 If you have not requested the grant within two years of the date it was approved we will write to you to see if it is still needed, or whether we can reallocate the funding.
 We will not cancel a grant automatically after two years but will do our best to find out what the situation is and why the grant has not been requested so far.

 Q: We haven’t spent this instalment of our grant in full – do we have to give it back or can we spend it on something extra?

 A: If you have only underspent by a small amount – up to 5% of the grant payment – we are happy for you to put the money towards any other charitable area of your work, or towards your reserves.
 You don’t need to ask our permission to do this.

 If you have more than this left over, and you have suggestions as to how you would like to use the unspent portion of the grant, write to your grants manager explaining the situation and outlining how you would like to use the funding.
 We aim to be as flexible as possible about how you can use our grant, although there may be some situations where we ask you to return the unspent funding to us so that it can be reallocated to another project.

 Q: Our grant is going towards a particular salary and that member of staff has left.
 How does that affect the grant?